Avoid sleeping problems through baby separation anxiety

 anxiety at bedtime

-will make it harder for to settle, or to self soothe when waking at night.
+can make it harder to settle, or to self-soothe when waking at night.

 How to recognize baby separation anxiety

-The first step to help her through this phase successfully is to recognize her baby separation anxiety.
-Acknowledging her fear will help her overcome it.
+The first step to help your baby through this phase successfully is to recognize and acknowledge the separation anxiety and the legit fear it brings.
+Acknowledging the fear will help your little one overcome it.

 You

 the room for just two minutes.
-Something she didn't seem to care about
+Something they didn't seem to care about

 before.

-Or if she's in granny's arms, which she enjoys so much, and you take a
+Or if they're in granny's arms, which they enjoy so much, and you take a

 few steps out of sight.

-Or if she doesn't sleep through the night anymore but frequently wakes
+Or if your baby doesn't sleep through the night anymore but frequently wakes

 at